Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Abstract

 \section{Abstract}

 Dialectal Arabic to Modern Standard Arabic (DA-MSA) translation is a challenging task in Machine Translation (MT) due to significant lexical, syntactic, and semantic divergences between Arabic dialects and MSA.
-Existing automatic evaluation metrics and general-purpose human evaluation frameworks struggle to capture dialect-specific MT errors, hindering progress in translation assessment.
+Existing automatic evaluation metrics and general-purpose human evaluation frameworks struggle to capture \textbf{dialect-specific MT errors}, hindering progress in translation assessment.
 This paper introduces \textit{Ara-HOPE}, a human-centric post-editing evaluation framework designed to systematically address these challenges.
 The framework includes a five-category error taxonomy and a decision-tree annotation protocol.
 Through comparative evaluation of three MT systems (Arabic-centric Jais, general-purpose GPT-3.5, and baseline NLLB-200), Ara-HOPE effectively highlights systematic performance differences between these systems.
-The results show that dialect-specific terminology and semantic preservation remain the most persistent challenges in DA-MSA translation.
+Our results show that dialect-specific terminology and semantic preservation remain the most persistent challenges in DA-MSA translation.
 Ara-HOPE establishes a new framework for evaluating Dialectal Arabic MT quality and provides actionable guidance for improving dialect-aware MT systems.
+For reproducibility, we make the annotation files and related materials publicly available at \url{https://github.com/abdullahalabdullah/Ara-HOPE}